-- Priority for casual stalls goes to Byron Shire residents and then residents from the three surrounding shires (Ballina, Tweed and Lismore) who make or grow 100% of the product they sell.
+- Priority for casual stalls goes to Byron Shire residents and then residents from the surrounding shires (Ballina, Tweed and Lismore), who make or grow 100% of the product they sell.

 - A driver’s license is the preferred ID.
-All stallholders must have their own Public Liability Insurance policy with a minimum cover of $10 million.
+All stallholders must have their own Public and product Liability Insurance Policy with a minimum cover of $10 million.
 A copy of the Certificate of Currency must be produced in order to obtain a stall.
 Insurance cannot be purchased on the day at Bangalow Market.

 How to Obtain a Permanent Stall Site

-Permanent stall sites are only issued to Byron, Ballina, Tweed and Lismore shire residents, who make, grow, cook or refurbish the products they are offering for sale.
+- Permanent stall sites are only issued to Byron, Ballina, Tweed and Lismore shire residents, who make, grow, cook or refurbish the products they are offering for sale.
 We are currently not taking permanent stall applications from clothing or jewellery stalls.
 To apply for a permanent stall site it is necessary to attend the market as a casual stallholder in order for your product to be verified.